 Refugees, francophones, and older adults

-Newcomers belonging to these categories can still register with Manitoba Start and be referred to the appropriate settlement agencies for orientation, in addition to the other services it provides.
+Newcomers belonging to these categories can still register with Manitoba Start and be referred to the appropriate settlement agencies for orientation.
 For instance, francophones will be referred to Accueil francophone, and refugees to the Manitoba Interfaith Immigration Council (MIIC) for orientation sessions.
 Meanwhile, older adults can avail of A&O Support Services for Older Adults’ Entry Program.
+Newcomers can also go straight to these agencies without the referral of MB Start.

 We'd love to hear from you!